Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Problem Formulation

 \subsection{The Challenge of an Actor Maximizing a Complex Q-landscape}

-DPG-based algorithms train the actor following the chain rule in \myeq{eq:dpg_actor}.
+DPG-based algorithms train the actor following the chain rule in Eq.~\ref{eq:dpg_actor}.
 Specifically, its first term, \(\nabla_a Q^\mu(s, a)\) involves gradient ascent in Q-versus-$a$ landscape.
-This Q-landscape is often highly non-convex (Figures~\ref{fig:problem},~\ref{fig:q_challenge}) and non-stationary because of its own training.
-This makes the actor's output $\mu(s)$ get stuck at suboptimal Q-values, thus leading to insufficient policy improvement in \myeq{eq:dpg_greedy}.
+This Q-landscape is often highly non-convex (Fig.~\ref{fig:problem},~\ref{fig:q_challenge}) and changes non-stationarily during training.
+This makes the actor's output $\mu(s)$ get stuck at suboptimal Q-values, thus leading to insufficient policy improvement in Eq.~\ref{eq:dpg_greedy}.
 We can define the suboptimality of the $\mu$ w.r.t. $Q^\mu$ at state $s$ as

-Suboptimality in actors is a crucial problem because it leads to (i) \textbf{poor sample efficiency} by slowing down GPI, and (ii) \textbf{poor inference performance} even with an optimal Q-function, $Q^*$ as seen in~\myfig{fig:q_challenge} where a TD3 actor gets stuck at a locally optimum action $a_0$ in the final Q-function.
+Suboptimality in actors is a crucial problem because it leads to (i) \textbf{poor sample efficiency} by slowing down GPI, and (ii) \textbf{poor inference performance} even with an optimal Q-function, $Q^*$ as seen in Fig.~\ref{fig:q_challenge} where a TD3 actor gets stuck at a locally optimum action $a_0$ in the final Q-function.

 This challenge fundamentally differs from the well-studied field of non-convex optimization, where non-convexity arises in the \emph{loss function w.r.t. the model parameters}~\citep{goodfellow2016deep}.
 In those cases, stochastic gradient-based optimization methods like SGD and Adam~\citep{kingma2014adam} are effective at finding acceptable local minima due to the smoothness and high dimensionality of the parameter space, which often allows for escape from poor local optima~\citep{pmlr-v38-choromanska15}.
 Moreover, overparameterization in deep networks can lead to loss landscapes with numerous good minima~\citep{neyshabur2017exploring}.